Richard Coss: Behavioral evolution and environmental aesthetics

-While working on behavioral evolution, Coss identified that, despite having relaxed natural selection from snake predation for more than 300,000 years, California ground squirrels are still capable of distinguishing their rattlesnake and gopher snake predators as compared with Arctic ground squirrels that have lost this ability over 3 million years.
-However, both species under prolonged relaxed selection have also lost their physiological resistance to rattlesnake venom.
-Following this research, he hypothesized that "evolved cognitive behavior in humans might persist for as long as 3 million years of relaxed selection" and to test this hypothesis he assessed the preschool children's selection of schematic trees as a form of refuge from predators and their overall refuge-seeking behavior on the playground, particularly by investigating whether historical sexual-size dimorphism plays a role in influencing such behavior.
-Subsequently, he examined the remembrances in pre-school children and adults of where "something scary" was located in their imagination relative to their beds at night producing findings which reinforced his argument that ancestral sources of natural selection might continue to bias modern aesthetic expression.

 Innate pattern recognition

-Coss has been acknowledged for his substantial work on the innate pattern-recognition ability of different species.
-He elucidated that the salient effects of glossy and sparkling surface finishes attract infants and toddlers, increasing the possibilities of endangering their life by drowning or suffocation from plastic bags and described that viewing water has calming effects on adults.
+Coss elucidated that the salient effects of glossy and sparkling surface finishes attract infants and toddlers, increasing the possibilities of endangering their life by drowning or suffocation from plastic bags and described that viewing water has calming effects on adults.
 Furthermore, he discovered that wild California ground squirrels, white-faced capuchin monkeys, and bonnet macaques are capable of recognizing their snake predators by their size and scale patterns and, for bonnet macaques, their leopard predators by the spots on their coat.
 He later documented that young human infants are visually attracted reliably to snake-scale and leopard-spot patterns.

 Dendritic spine plasticity

-Coss evaluated the provocative effects of two-facing eyes in humans and worked on the brain development and behavior of jewel fish which led him to a cover article in Science.
+Coss evaluated the provocative effects of two-facing eyes in humans and worked on the brain development and behavior of jewel fish which led his work to a cover article in Science.
 His joint study with A. Globus revealed that, due to social deprivation, the formation of dendritic branches in the optic tectum was arrested as was the experience-based shortening of dendritic spine stems.
-Moreover, a single threatening experience shortened dendritic spine stems in the optic tectum, and enhanced fish behavioral excitability in a manner analogous to PTSD in humans.
-In related research, he examined developing honeybees and observed the shortening of dendritic spine stems on calycal interneurons with progressive nursing and foraging experiences and also during their first orientation flight.